-The annual Geminid Meteor Shower is peaking on the nights of December 13 and 14th!
-It’s the busiest one, so get out your tripods, get a cup of coffee, and go shoot them with some friends!
+The annual Geminid Meteor Shower is peaking on overnight on December 13 and 14th (Sunday evening until dawn Monday!)
+It’s the busiest one, and this year there will be NO MOON so viewing will be amazing!
+So get out your tripods, get a cup of coffee, and go shoot them with some friends!
 Here’s some tips on how!

 Charge your batteries fully before going out.
 It’s going to be colder at night, and that can affect battery life.
 Wear some warm clothes, a hat, and gloves.
 Bring some hot beverages, some friends, and make it a fun outing!
 At least you’ll have someone to talk to between exposures.

 Also bring a flashlight or LED keychain light so you can see what you are doing when changing your settings.
 A headlight looks dorky, but it let’s you works with both hands.

 Where and When to Go and Sky Conditions:

 You want to be as far away from the City/Town as possible to reduce the amount of light pollution.
 Find a dark road out in the country somewhere far away from street lights.

 Obviously it has to be a clear night that you can see the sky.

 You can start to see them after dark staring December 13th (Sunday night), but the best time will be after midnight to 2am on Monday December 14th, when you will have a meteor or two every minute!

 Gemini should be in the Eastern sky at that time of night, but you’ll see meteors streaking all over the sky from that point.
 Another great way to find the constellations is using an app like Sky View or Sky Guide.